Cedrus deodara aka Deodar

 Deodar, Deodar Cedar, Himalayan Cedar, Devdar, Devadar

-How to care for Deodar
+How difficult is it to take care of Deodar

 Caring for Deodar is a breeze, as it is highly adaptable and forgiving to minor neglect.